-The Hutton Junior Fisheries Biology Program was approved by the AFS Governing Board in 2000.
+The Hutton Junior Fisheries Biology Program was approved by the American Fisheries Society (AFS) Governing Board in 2000.
 The program was named in honor of the late Dr. Robert F. Hutton, who was the American Fisheries Society’s first Executive Director, serving from 1965 to 1972, and the AFS President from 1976 to 1977.

 The original concept for the Hutton Program was developed by AFS members Ken Beal and Gene Fritz, who were honored at the 134th AFS Annual Meeting with the Society’s Distinguished Service Award for their contributions in establishing the program.